-Course outcomes Content (topics) To combine different versions of the same qualitative research methodology in a specific research topic.
-Different versions of qualitative methodologies (phenomenological hermeneutics, grounded theory, discourse analysis, biographical research, ethnographic research) and their integration in educational research.
-Different qualitative research techniques (qualitative content analysis, narrative analysis, thematic analysis) and their combination with different qualitative research methodologies.
+Course outcomes Content (topics) To combine different versions of the same qualitative research methodology in a specific research topic. photonic versions of quantitative methodologies (phonomenological) Different qualitative research techniques (qualitative content analysis, narrative analysis, thematic analysis) and their combination with different qualitative research methodologies.
 To construct the parameters of a qualitative research design that are consistent with the specific research topic.
 Construction and modification of the research sample, data collection and analysis methods, research instruments in the design and implementation of qualitative research.